-1. American Opportunity and Lifetime Learning tax credits
+Lifetime Learning and American Opportunity tax credits

-But if you’re a dependent, you can’t claim either credit, even if you paid for educational expenses like books or tuition out of your own pocket.
+That means if you are not a dependent, you can claim the American Opportunity Tax Credit or Lifetime Learning tax credit for yourself.
+But if you are a dependent, you can’t claim either credit, even if you paid for educational expenses like books or tuition out of your own pocket.
 That’s because the IRS treats those expenses as if they were paid by your parent.

-3. Student loan tax deduction
+Student loan interest tax deduction

 - You must be the person who paid the interest to claim the deduction.
 If your parents are the ones covering monthly payments on student loans that are only in your name, you can’t claim a deduction because you didn’t pay the interest.
 If your parents made payments on your cosigned student loan, however, they could claim a deduction for this debt.